MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/setup.md

 |Set up and assign a base calendar to your company and its business partners, such as customers, vendors, or locations.
 Delivery and receipt dates on future sales order, purchase order, transfer order, and production order lines are then calculated according to the calendar’s specified working days.|[Set Up Base Calendars](across-how-to-assign-base-calendars.md)|

 Some areas require you to be an administrator in your [!INCLUDE[d365fin](includes/d365fin_md.md)] subscription.
 For more information, see [Administration](admin-setup-and-administration.md).

+> [!NOTE]
+> As an administrator, you can set up a new company in [!INCLUDE[d365fin](includes/d365fin_md.md)] with RapidStart Services, which is a tool designed to shorten deployment times, improve quality of implementation, introduce a repeatable approach to implementations, and enhance productivity by automating and simplifying recurring tasks.
+For more information, see [Setting Up a Company With RapidStart Services](admin-set-up-a-company-with-rapidstart.md).

 ## <a name="see-also"></a>See Also